 Evangelical Theological Seminary (SET) – Located in Matanzas, SET is the only ecumenical seminary in Cuba, providing high quality, diversified theological education to over 200 students annually.
 SET prepares young church leaders to meet the challenges of growth in existing local congregations and pursue new church developments throughout Cuba.

 Cuba Partners Network – created in 2000 to expand the reach of PC(USA) partnerships in Cuba.

 In 1962, Castro officially declared Cuba an atheist state, confiscating church property and forbidding Christians to join the Communist party.
 By 1979 Cuban Presbytery membership dropped from 4,300 to 1,289.
 In 1992, a more conciliatory position was adopted and today Presbyterian membership has grown to over 15,000, with 70% joining the last 15 years.
-Despite this religious revival, Cuba continues to fall foul of international bodies over human rights abuses – disillusioned youth take desperate measures to leave as economic hardships resulting as the government struggles to balance growth with state control.
+Despite this religious revival, Cuba continues to fall foul of international bodies over human rights abuses – disillusioned youth take desperate measures to leave as economic hardships result from the government’s struggle to balance growth with state control.

 - Average wages $20-30/month

 - 18% of the population is over the age of 60 – the oldest in Latin America

 - ‘La doble moral’ – Population, especially youth greatly affected by growing cynicism and moral vacuum, leading to the spread of prostitution, corruption, and black marketeering